Skip to content

 file_dirs: dict-str

-• Returns a dictionary of file name and location keys/values.
+• Returns a dictionary of file name keys and file path location values.

 Example